-The deadline for abstract submission for University Research Day 2022 is Feb.
-3, 2022.
+The deadline for abstract submission for University Research Day 2023 has been extended to Jan.
+31, 2023

 We would like to encourage ALL members of the Catholic University community to submit applications to share your work with others.
 Research represents a very broad term in this context and could include a scholarly paper, a project you worked on with a faculty member, a recent presentation you gave at a professional meeting, a dramatic or musical performance, a display of art, or anything else that falls under “scholarly work.”